-If these discussions do not succeed, the deadline for formally protesting an assessment to a municipality's board of assessment appeals is February 20, 2013, although some communities may extend the date to March 20, 2013.
+The deadline for formally protesting an assessment to the boards of assessment appeals of the municipalities listed below is March 20, 2013.
 Appeal forms will be available at the assessor's office as the deadline approaches.
-The protest is mandatory in order to file a Superior Court tax appeal.
+Protest is mandatory in order to file a Superior Court tax appeal.
 An extension is not possible.
 As part of the protest, the owner is required to furnish an opinion of the fair market value of the property.
 Great care should be taken in completing the protest application so as not to compromise any appeal rights.
-Hearings are usually conducted in March and April.
-A written notice must be mailed to the tax payer within one week of the Board's decision.
-Boards of Assessment Appeals may opt to decline a hearing for commercial property assessed above $1 million; we find that boards are taking this option more than ever.
+Hearings are usually held in April or May.
+A written notice must be mailed to the taxpayer within one week of the Board's decision.
+Boards of assessment appeals may opt to decline a hearing for commercial property assessed above $1 million; we find that boards are taking this option more than ever.

 If an owner is not satisfied with the board's decision, the next and final remedy is an appeal to Superior Court.
 The deadline date for appealing to Superior Court is two months from the date that the board's decision is postmarked.
 The case is heard by a judge without a jury.